Emirates SkyCargo’s Global Network Grows To 75 Destinations - UrduPoint

 Emirates SkyCargo’s Global Network Grows To 75 Destinations

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 14th May, 2020) Emirates SkyCargo has expanded its weekly scheduled cargo flight operations to cover 75 destinations across six continents.
+Emirates SkyCargo has expanded its weekly scheduled cargo flight operations to cover 75 destinations across six continents

-Some of the destinations recently included are Colombo, Conakry, Dakar, Dhaka, Dublin, Khartoum, Kuala Lumpur, Perth and Quito.
+Karachi (UrduPoint / Pakistan Point News - 18th May, 2020) Emirates SkyCargo has expanded its weekly scheduled cargo flight operations to cover 75 destinations across six continents.
+Through its wider reach, Emirates SkyCargo is able to transport essential commodities and other urgently needed cargo more rapidly across the world, allowing exporters and importers across markets to benefit from direct access to widebody cargo capacity.

-Through its wider reach, Emirates SkyCargo says it is able to transport essential commodities and other urgently needed cargo more rapidly across the world, allowing exporters and importers across markets to benefit from direct access to widebody cargo capacity.
+Some of the destinations recently included in Emirates SkyCargo’s network include Colombo, Conakry, Dakar, Dhaka, Dublin, Khartoum, Kuala Lumpur, Perth and Quito.

 Over and above scheduled flight operations, Emirates SkyCargo also operates charter flights in response to customer demand.